 What is acne?

 Men are more likely to suffer from acne during puberty and have more extreme and severe cases of acne than women do.
-Womenare more likely to suffer from acne in adulthood.
+Women are more likely to suffer from acne in adulthood.
 More specifically, the rates of acne increase for women from ages 20-40 and changes are noted in the menstrual period.
 In fact, 1/20 of adult women have acne, while just 1/100 of adult men do.

-Just think: estimated over 80% of people experiencing acne in some point of their life
+Just think: estimated over 80% of people experiencing acne in some point of their life.

 Acne does not appear just because you overate chocolate or too many french fries.
 It also does not happen overnight.
 It happens because a couple of incidences took place.
 I always tell my patients they have to compare it with a Swiss Watch.
 Many wheels have to move before the big hand is moving. 🙂 ⚙️

 I have a lot of different patients in any age.
 The patient’s age is ranging from 15, with a peak around their late 20’s and even up to their mid-30’s and 40’s.
-Acne in the 40 s is the so-called “late-onset acne”.
+Acne in the 40’s is the so-called “late-onset acne”.
 But please, don’t be afraid.
 Don’t give up!
 There are solutions!

-How acne looks like?
+How does acne look like?

 There are different forms of acne.
 Also remember just because you have once in a while a pimple, some blackheads around your nose or some breakouts you do NOT have necessary acne.

-So what we dermatologists are looking for if we examine your face?
+So what are we dermatologists looking for if we examine your face?
 We look for something like blackheads, called comedones.
 As we have to differentiate towards rosacea.
 We ask you about your stress level, about your hormones, about your menstruation cycles, -if you are a women, we also like to check your hormones or sent you to a gynecologist first.
 We ask also about your diet, your fitness and of course your skincare regime.
 Why?
 Because there are different reasons of acne and so many things which can also make acne worse.